prydin/hdr/README.md

-# hdr
+# Hardware Defined Radio
-Hardware Defined Radio
+This is currently just a testbed for some of my experiments.
+Not much to see yet...